Encyclopedia about the Arctic region, explaining polar phenomena and scientific terminologyLearn More

 Citizen environmental monitoring carried out at participating schools

 A chance for students and their teachers to win a trip to an Arctic station

-EDU-ARCTIC invites pupils from secondary schools across Europe and outside to join the Arctic Competition with their teachers and develop a science project or an innovation project designed for an arctic environment.
+EDU-ARCTIC invites pupils from schools across Europe and outside to join the Arctic Competition with their teachers and develop a science project or an innovation project designed for an arctic environment.
 Young students and their teachers who are fascinated by disciplines such as science, technology, engineering and mathematics, though not yet scientists, will have the opportunity to take part in a scientific expedition in the Arctic.
-The Arctic competition is for teams of one pupil, aged 13 to 20, and one teacher.
-Participating teams can come from secondary schools across Europe and outside.
+The Arctic Competition is for teams of one or two students, aged 13 to 20, and one teacher as a mentor.
+Participating teams can come from schools across Europe and outside.
 The participation in the Arctic competition is voluntary.
 You can ask questions about the competition before deciding whether or not to participate.
 Even if you do agree to participate, you may withdraw yourself from the project at any time, without giving a reason and without penalty.

 The EDU-ARCTIC Fora were held in 3 European countries

 The French Educators’ Forum was held at the University of Versailles Saint-Quentin-en-Yvelines in Guyancourt, (Earth Sciences and Climatology Campus OVSQ) from 21 to 22 September 2017.
 16 teachers from 8 countries (Greece, Italy, Albania, Romania, Cyprus, Serbia, Portugal and Macedonia) participated.